Data Processing Addendum (Service Provider Addendum)

 6.4 Contractual & technical controls.

-Provider will impose written terms on AI model providers consistent with Section 3 (service-provider/processor restrictions, including no sale/share and purpose limitation) and will use encrypted channels for such transmissions.
+Provider will maintain contractual terms with AI model providers and, where available, documented configuration controls that, taken together, are consistent with Section 3 (including purpose limitation, no sale/share, confidentiality, and security), and will use encrypted channels for such transmissions.

 6.5 Provider selection & notice.

-Provider may select among AI model providers to deliver the Services; changes are subject to Section 3.3 (Subprocessor notice and Customer’s objection/termination rights).
+Provider may select among AI model providers to deliver the Services; changes are subject to Section 3.4 (Notice & Objection).

 7.1 Routing.

-If Provider receives a privacy/consumer request relating to Customer Data, Provider will promptly notify Customer and will not respond except per Customer’s instructions, unless legally required.
+If Provider receives a data subject request, consumer request, or similar privacy rights request under Applicable Laws relating to Customer Data, Provider will promptly notify Customer and will not respond except per Customer's instructions, unless legally required.
 Where legally permitted, Provider will forward the request to Customer and include any information reasonably available; if legally prohibited from notifying, Provider will notify Customer promptly after the prohibition lifts.

 7.2 Assistance.

-Taking into account the nature of processing and Provider’s organizational size and resources, Provider will provide commercially reasonable assistance for Customer to respond to verifiable consumer requests (e.g., access, deletion) and to meet applicable security/privacy obligations that relate to Provider’s processing of Customer Data.
-Such assistance is limited to Customer Data in Provider’s systems and is provided at Customer’s expense where requests are excessive, repetitive, unfounded, or require measures beyond Provider’s standard tooling and records.
+Taking into account the nature of processing and Provider's organizational size and resources, Provider will provide commercially reasonable assistance for Customer to respond to verifiable data subject requests and consumer requests (e.g., access, deletion, portability) and to meet applicable security and privacy obligations that relate to Provider's processing of Customer Data, including, where required by Applicable Laws, providing information and documentation reasonably available to assist Customer with DPIAs and prior consultation obligations, limited to Provider's processing of Customer Data.
+Such assistance is limited to Customer Data in Provider's systems and is provided at Customer's expense where requests are excessive, repetitive, unfounded, or require measures beyond Provider's standard tooling and records.

 8. Confidentiality; Personnel